doubt72/Sokudoku/README.md

 Really, the program is a bit of a gadget thrown together over a couple weeks so I could drill down on Hangul reading practice (with Katakana as a bonus).
-It's not as useful as a general/configurable drill program like Anki, but possibly still useful as a complement.
+It's not as useful as a general/configurable drill program like Anki, but possibly still useful as a complement -- I mean, I know why I wanted it, but YMMV.

 ## Usage